jingt630/61040-portfolio/assignments/assignment1.md

 10. [Existence of Scalation](https://whatismanga.wordpress.com/2019/04/12/43-why-do-scanlations-persist/) Scalation still exist due to there always being a demand for quicker translation.
 Official translation are not keeping up with the pace of the demand of the consumers.

-Features:
+## Features:

-- AI text and context detection from images: Using AI to quickly help clean and redraw images/frames, localizing and translating the subtitles can speed up scalation productions.
+- **AI text and context detection from images:** Using AI to quickly help clean and redraw images/frames, localizing and translating the subtitles can speed up scalation productions.
 This not only benefits the end users by the speed of the production, but also content creators to publized their work globally.

-- Collaboration Mode: Allow translation teams and other editors to correct and suggest edits made by AI.
+- **Collaboration Mode:** Allow translation teams and other editors to correct and suggest edits made by AI.
 This address the accuracy of using AI in localization and seeing the quality of the AI work since it's not the best yet in image processing.

-- Multi-layer and language Subtitles: A bonus feature for different kinds of end users who want to watch the content or also learn the foregin language/culture as they watch.
+- **Multi-layer and language Subtitles:** A bonus feature for different kinds of end users who want to watch the content or also learn the foregin language/culture as they watch.
 Users can toggle what language subtitles or bilangual subtitles, and with AI, more languages can be translated and be translated to.

+## Problem 3:
-- Problem 3: There's multiple verisons of the same media depending on the area of the users.
+There's multiple verisons of the same media depending on the area of the users.
 Medias in different country and platforms have their own set of rules that might result in cutting off some of the parts.
 Depending on the streaming platforms, some has bonus scenes or localized content.
 Exclusion Reason: The problem have to do with copyrights and the problem isn't serious enough or widespread enough.
 Most people can look for posts online that guides them where to access such medias.

+5. **Traveling:**
-5. Traveling: I mostly travel to places where I know someone who's a local there or for school/event purposes only.
+I mostly travel to places where I know someone who's a local there or for school/event purposes only.
 When I want to travel to somewhere new with my friends, none of us really want to do the planning because it's really a hassel to look through different resources to plan the different parts of the trip: hotel, transportation, food, tourist attraction, and local attraction.
 Traveling with friends would also mean having tons of conditions and finding common grounds where everyone agrees on.
 I would love to travel more to new places without spending unreasonable prices and having to spend hours on searching/planning.
 Experiencing new things, even if challenges, are part of the traveling experience to me when traveling overseas.

+## Problem 1:
-- Problem 1: The biggest hassel is having to look through hours and hours of resources to validate what we are expecting on the trip, whether it's the hotel quality or attraction expectation.
+The biggest hassel is having to look through hours and hours of resources to validate what we are expecting on the trip, whether it's the hotel quality or attraction expectation.
 There are indeed lots of platforms where people share their reviews, photos, and tips on certain places as well as booking websites.
 However, it's hard to organize all of the informations in one place for the user to see simulatenously to help them vision the trip schedule.

 Exclusion Reason: There are already plenty of booking and trip planning websites like Expedia out there already.
 It's well known by lots of users already, and picking this problem to solve might result in an Expedia similar clone.

+## Problem 2:
-- Problem 2: There are still many things booking or trip planning websites don't have like cultural norms information, currency exchange, wait times, rush seasons, visa requirements, SIM card prep, and many additional actions a traveler would need beyond booking and planning.
+There are still many things booking or trip planning websites don't have like cultural norms information, currency exchange, wait times, rush seasons, visa requirements, SIM card prep, and many additional actions a traveler would need beyond booking and planning.
 Such information requires even more time to research and prepare for trip smoothness and safety.

-Inclusion Reason: This problem is applicable to many, widespread enough, likely to be solved with data collection, and could be really helpful if project is completed.The preparation part of traveling are less talked about and this project might be helpful for beginner travelers.
+<mark>Inclusion Reason:</mark> This problem is applicable to many, widespread enough, likely to be solved with data collection, and could be really helpful if project is completed.The preparation part of traveling are less talked about and this project might be helpful for beginner travelers.

-Stakeholders:
+## Stakeholders:
 1. Direct/End Users: the travelers
 Travelers are usually stressed by the said problem and might lead to a frustrating vacation where money and time are wasted.